Experienced Bronx Truck Accident Lawyer

 Despite these strict regulations, many truck drivers continue to drive without the required breaks, and many trucking companies encourage this.
 Time is money, and this is particularly true of cargo deliveries, which are often compensated based on delivery time.
 Truck drivers must maintain log books to show compliance with hours-of-service regulations.

-If your Bronx truck accident attorney determines that the truck driver had exceeded these time limits when your accident occurred, you will likely be entitled to compensation for any injuries or property damages sustained.
+If your Bronx truck accident lawyer determines that the truck driver had exceeded these time limits when your accident occurred, you will likely be entitled to compensation for any injuries or property damages sustained.

 Even when a truck driver is in compliance with FMCSA hours-of-service regulations, driver fatigue can contribute to an accident.
 Anyone who’s ever driven for more than 10 hours straight knows how easy it is to get sleepy behind the wheel.
 And studies show that drowsy driving can be as dangerous as driving under the influence of alcohol.